nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws3.md

 # Setting up an AWS instance

 To start, we will learn how to set-up Ubuntu 20.04 Pro LTS open source software operating system.
-Ubuntu 20.04 Pro LTS is one of the programs offered in Amazon Free Tier as well as one of the most popular open source operating systems.
+Ubuntu 20.04 Pro LTS is one of the programs offered in the Amazon Free Tier as well as one of the most popular open source operating systems.

 ### Step 1: Log in to an AWS account